Population annealing with topological defect driven nonlocal updates for spin systems with quenched disorder: Results

 Further, we implement $L=8$ RFW lattices with Gaussian disorder ($r_{nb}=0.5$), and attempt to solve them with standard PA using a large amount of computational resources.
 For equally large EA lattices, the parameter set $(R_0, N_T, N_{\rm{sweeps}})=(5 \cdot 10^5, 200, 10)$ is reported to be \textit{more-than-adequate resources} in \cite{Wang2015}, where $R_0$ is the initial population size, $N_T$ is the number of temperatures in the annealing schedule and $N_{\rm{sweeps}}$ is the number of sweeps carried on per temperature (each sweep consists of attempting $N_{\rm{spins}}$ MC updates on the lattice).
 For comparison, in our simulations we used $(R_0, N_T, N_{\rm{sweeps}})=(2.6 \cdot 10^5, 500, 20)$ and repeatedly solved 20 different disorder realizations in order to see how many times the algorithm converged to the same minimum energy state.
 Among all of them, the convergence ratios between independent runs varied from a minimum of $0\%$ (in 11 out of the 20 studied disorders) to a maximum of $12\%$ (in only three of them).

 In light of these conclusions about the hardness of the present model, in what follows we restrict ourselves to a thorough study of RFW lattices of $L=4$ and $L=6$ with purely Gaussian disorders (this is, $r_{nb} = 0.5$).
 Finally, we present some preliminary results for $L=8$ lattices as well.
+As the exposed results suggest, the strict equilibration of RFW lattices constitutes a problem out of our current computational capabilities for most of the cases.
+We therefore stress that we do not focus on achieving a proper equilibration of the lattices \textit{per se}, but rather on its use as a measure of the confidence of the solution found being the global ground state of the system.